srirepo-05/WiFi-Share/README.md

-# FileNet: Cross-Device File Sharing System
+# FileFling: Cross-Device File Sharing System
 ## Project Overview
 FileNet is a web-based file sharing system that enables users to securely share files across different devices on a local network.
 The system generates QR codes for easy mobile access and provides a user-friendly interface for file management.